 LiMPETS is an environmental monitoring and education program for students, educators and community members throughout California.
 These citizen scientists are collecting rocky intertidal and sandy beach monitoring data in the name of science and help to protect our local marine ecosystems.

 NOAA B-WET is an environmental education grant program that promotes meaningful watershed educational experiences in the K-12 environment.
-B-WET currently serves seven areas of the country: California, Chesapeake Bay, Gulf of Mexico, Hawaii, New England and the Pacific Northwest.
+B-WET currently serves seven areas of the country: California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England and the Pacific Northwest.

 An Ocean Guardian School makes a commitment to the protection and conservation of its local watersheds, the world's ocean and special ocean areas, like national marine sanctuaries.
 Grants range in the amounts of $1K-$4K per school depending on the level of the project and funding year.